-Cynthia has written three cookbooks, given a TEDx talk on "How to Cut an Onion", and performs improvisational comedy regularly .
+Cynthia has written three cookbooks, given a TEDx talk on "How to Cut an Onion", and performs and teaches improvisational comedy regularly .
 She has been on faculty at Bastyr University since1994 and was the founder of Bastyr’s Bachelor of Science in Nutrition & Culinary Arts degree program.

 The fourth edition of Feeding the Whole Family (over 80,000 copies sold) from Sasquatch Books arrived in 2016.
 It is fully-revised with 45 new recipes.
 A cheerful-looking second edition of Feeding the Young Athlete:Sports Nutrition Made Easy for Players, Parents and Coaches, was released in 2012 by Seattle publisher Readers to Eaters.

 With a background in acting and an education in nutrition, it was natural to invent the online cooking show Cookus Interruptus, which launched in 2008.
 In more than 175 videos,The Edge Improv group twists healthy cooking instruction and the family sit-com genre into educational entertainment.
 The Cookus YouTube site has 3.4 M views.